Market IQ | Political and capital market insights

 Equities

-Within equities, we are underweight US large and small caps, neutral in emerging markets, and overweight in Japanese equities.
+Within equities, we are neutral in US large and small caps, European equities, emerging markets equities, APAC ex Japan, and Japanese equities.

 Equities